 - Product-related classification

-- Proof related to ownership of business
+- Proof related to ownership of the business

-- A cheque which is canceled
+- A cheque that is cancelled

 - Goods manufacturing practices: certification